-In June 2011, the Sanctuary was created to drive public awareness and education surrounding wolfdogs and wolves in the wild.
-We welcome visitors to come and experience our wolfdogs in person to learn about their unique nature, how we can reduce backyard breeding of these animals and the connected importance of wolf conservation.
-Our Sanctuary is located on 160 acres of land near Cochrane, Alberta and have a current pack of resident wolfdogs and adoptable wolfdogs, all with different wolf content levels.
-Our future goal is to become a resource for the conservation of wolves in the wild.
+In June 2011, Yamnuska Wolfdog Sanctuary was created to drive public awareness and education surrounding wolfdogs and wolves in the wild.
+We welcome visitors to come and experience our wolfdogs in person and learn about their unique nature, how we can reduce backyard breeding of these animals and the connected importance of wolf conservation.
+Our Sanctuary is located on 160 acres of land near Cochrane, Alberta and is home to a variety of wolfdogs that have been neglected, abandoned, or otherwise displaced, all with different wolf content levels.

 This documentary captures how the Sanctuary came to be by highlighting Georgina and Kuna's journey which led Georgina to start Yamnuska Wolfdog Sanctuary.